filviu/blog/content/posts/2013/2013-09-13-a-simple-retweet-bot-using-a-collocated-raspberry-pi.md

   - twitter

 ---
+# 2023 Update

+With the number of changes since Twitter is under new ownership I'm not sure this can still work.

 I have a Raspberry PI freely collocated by the nice people at [pcextreme][1].
 Being a Jolla fan I found a new use for it.
 I made a Retweet bot that retweets everything #Jolla.

 1. It's pretty simple.
 First you need to define your new twitter app [here][2].